Skip navigation

 Medicines to lower cholesterol

 For some people, making lifestyle changes alone does not their lower cholesterol enough.
-They may also need to take medicines.
-There are several types of cholesterol-lowering drugs available.
+They may also need to take cholesterol medicines.
+There are several types.
 They work in different ways and can have different side effects.
-Talk to your health care provider about which medicine is right for you.
+If your provider recommends that you take cholesterol medicines, ask them which medicine would be right for you.

 Even if you take medicines to lower your cholesterol, you still need to continue with lifestyle changes.